 Observations of sea ice around station were made daily.
-First nilas ice of the winter season was sighted.

 METEOROLOGY

 The Research Associate acts as chief weather observer, and compiles and distributes meteorological data.
 Weather data collected using the automated electronic system is archived locally and forwarded once per month to the University of Wisconsin for archiving and further distribution.
 Synoptic reports are automatically generated every three hours by the Palmer Meteorological Observing System and emailed to the National Weather Service for entry into the Global Telecommunications System.